raspberrypilearning/ML-image-detection-starter/en/step_1.md

 ### What you will make

 --- no-print ---
-In this activity, you will use a cloud-based machine learning engine called Watson (with Scratch!) to create a project that will recognise a single image class (a hotdog) and tell you when it detects this image.
+In this activity, you will use a cloud-based machine learning engine called Teachable Machine (with Scratch!) to create a project that will recognise a single image class (a hotdog) and tell you when it detects this image.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>